 Really, once you get past the first five restaurants on this list, there’s not much that separates the remaining Counter Service Walt Disney World restaurants.
 Much like the New York Strip Steaks being the cornerstone of the Table Service list, “Combos” (usually chicken and ribs) seem to be pretty common on this list.
 Just because a restaurant isn’t on this list doesn’t mean you shouldn’t dine there, either.

-You can find an entree that costs at least $10 at almost every Counter Service restaurant, and desserts and drinks are typically pretty close in price at these restaurants.
+You can find an entree that costs at least $10 at every Counter Service restaurant, and drinks are typically pretty close in price at these restaurants.
 Overall, the price differences at Counter Service restaurants are less drastic than they are at Table Service restaurants, but you can still come out pretty far ahead by eating at the right Counter Service restaurants.

-Planning a Disney trip?
-Read our other Walt Disney World Restaurant Reviews and our 101 Delicious Walt Disney World Dining Tips.
+Hopefully this list helps you get more bang for your buck on the Disney Dining Plan.
+Check out our Value-Maximizing tips for Snacks and Value-Maximizing Tips for Table Service Restaurants to get even more value out of the Disney Dining Plan!
+If you’re planning a Disney trip, read our other Walt Disney World Restaurant Reviews and our 101 Delicious Walt Disney World Dining Tips.
 If you are planning a Walt Disney World trip, make sure to also read our comprehensive Walt Disney World Trip Planning Guide to make the most of your experience!